Web Ref: 2288

 Walk Across the Drapano Bridge

 and watch the fishermen catch their lunch.
 You'll berewarded with beautiful views of Argostoli on the way back.
-Stop off at the new trendy eaterie Lathokolla, just off the main square, which serves up cheap and cheerful meat dishes like souvlaki, kebabs, and delicious kotosouvli, a Kefalonian speciality, served on brown paper tablecloths!
+Stop off at the trendy eaterie Ladokolla, just off the main square, which serves up cheap and cheerful meat dishes like souvlaki, kebabs, and delicious kotosouvli, a Kefalonian speciality, served on brown paper tablecloths!

 Read Captain Corelli's Mandolin